How Breastfeeding Changes As Baby Gets Older

 Around 6 to 10 months, baby will be nursing along and then suddenly pull off to point and squeal at a plane going by overhead.
 You’ll get him or her latched on again, and then two minutes later, he or she’ll whip off again to watch big brother or sister run by with a ball.
 Baby will be moving around a lot more (usually rolling, crawling and cruising), and you may find that he or she is more interested in exploring the world around him or her than focusing on feeding when you want him or her to.
 To limit distractions and the stop-and-go feeding time, Ciagne recommends finding a quiet setting for feedings, like baby’s nursery or another not-so-chaotic place.

 You may get bitten

 When you see baby’s first tooth break through the gums, you’ll probably be really excited, but a little bit nervous about getting the old bite-down.
 (Luckily, your baby isn’t the one from Twilight.)
 “Not every baby bites,” says Mohrbacher.
 “For the ones who do, it’s usually because their gums get sore from teething, and baring down on something makes them feel better.”
-She recommends giving your baby a cool washcloth or teething toy before a feeding, so baby gets any gnawing out of his system.
+She recommends giving your baby a cool washcloth or teething toy before a feeding, so baby gets any gnawing out of his or her system.
 If baby does manage to give you a nibble, stop the feeding right away so baby knows that behavior isn’t going to fly.
-Eventually, he’ll get the message.
+Eventually, he or she’ll get the message.